flashbots/mev-research/FRPs/based-rollups-efficiency.md

-# Research Proposal: Improving Efficiency and Robustness in Based Rollups
+# Improving Efficiency and Robustness in Based Rollups

 ### Summary